 Step 1: Remove a node Y from OPEN.
-For each child $Y_j$ of Y, do the following: If $\underline{f}{Yj} < \text{UPPER}$ , then place $Y_j$ in OPEN.
-If in addition $\overline{f}{Yj} < \text{UP-PER}$ , then set UPPER = $\overline{f}{Yj}$ , and if $Y_j$ consists of a single solution, mark that solution as being the best solution found so far.
+For each child Y_j of Y, do the following:

+- Entry Test: If \underline{f}{Yj} < UPPER, place Y_j in OPEN. - Update UPPER: If \overline{f}{Yj} < UPPER, set UP-PER = \overline{f}{Yj} , and if Y_j consists of a single solution, mark that as being the best solution found so far

-Step 2: (Termination Test) If OPEN is nonempty, go to step 1.
-Otherwise, terminate; the best solution found so far is optimal.
+Step 2: (Termination Test) If OPEN: empty, terminate; the best solution found so far is optimal.
+Else go to Step 1

-• It is neither practical nor necessary to generate a priori the acyclic graph (we generate it as we go).

-- Keys to branch-and-bound: - Generate as sharp as possible upper and lower bounds at each node - Have a good partitioning and node selection strategy

-• Method involves a lot of art, may be prohibitively time-consuming, but is guaranteed to find an optimal solution.
+- It is neither practical nor necessary to generate a priori the acyclic graph (generate it as you go) - Keys to branch-and-bound: - Generate as sharp as possible upper and lower bounds at each node - Have a good partitioning and node selection strategy - Method involves a lot of art, may be prohibitively time-consuming ... but guaranteed to find an optimal solution